ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 1 3 5 7 9
 ```

 You can also use `itertools.islice` to slice the input iterator at a specific starting and ending position, and with a specific step size.
-For example, you could use `itertools.islice(numbers, 2, 6, 1)` to return an iterator that produces the elements at index `2` through `5` (inclusive) of the numbers list, with a step size of `1`. below is an example of output based on various input:
+For example, you could use `itertools.islice(numbers, 2, 6, 1)` to return an iterator that produces the elements at index `2` through `5` (inclusive) of the numbers list, with a step size of `1`. below is an example of output based on various inputs:

 ```Python
 # itertools.islice(iterable, stop)